Winter Wedding in Salt Lake City: Timeline Buffers, Load-In, and Cold-Weather Logistics

 - Venue access rules.
 Some Salt Lake City venues restrict early access in winter because they're running heat and don't want doors propped open.
 That cuts into setup time.

-Confirm load-in time with your venue and your DJ separately.
+What to do: Confirm load-in time with your venue and your DJ separately.
 Make sure there's at least 90 minutes before guests arrive for a standard reception setup.
 If you're adding uplighting or extra production, bump that to two hours.

 Winter weather in Salt Lake City is unpredictable.
 One day it's 40°F and sunny; the next you've got six inches of fresh snow and I-15 is a mess.